 Randomization must occur on the same day as the initial administration of IP while the participant and the ophthalmologist are present and will not be permitted any time before.
 Participant eligibility must be confirmed before a participant is randomized.
-Participants will be randomized to one of two groups with equal probability of equal numbers of participants in each group: minocycline or placebo.
-Participants must continue to receive the same treatment regimen to which they were assigned for the duration of the study.
+Participants will be randomized to one of two groups with equal probability for equal numbers of participants in each group: minocycline or placebo.
+Participants must continue to receive the same IP to which they were assigned for the duration of the study.

 All clinic staff and participants will be masked to group assignments.
-Only designated pharmacy personnel, select individuals at the Emmes Corporation, and the NEI Data and Safety Monitoring Committee (DSMC) will have access to the group assignments.
+Only designated pharmacy personnel, the NEI Data and Safety Monitoring Committee (DSMC) and select individuals at Emmes will have access to the group assignments.

 Participants will be unmasked if deemed clinically necessary by the examining physician and if the study Principal Investigator (PI) and DSMC Chair are in agreement.
 In the case of a medical emergency, the examining or treating physician will have the final decision and unilateral right for unmasking.
-A request for unmasking, after approval by the PI and the DSMC Chair, will be made to the Coordinating Center personnel, who will inform the PI and the DSMC Chair of the group assignment.
+A request for unmasking, after approval by the PI and the DSMC Chair, will be made to Coordinating Center personnel, who will inform the PI and the DSMC Chair of the group assignment.
 Attempts should be made to maintain the masking of the investigators prior to the study-wide unmasking.
 Unmasking will be recorded on an AE form.
-All instances of unmasking must be reported to the ICRRC, the CNS IRB and the DSMC.
+All instances of unmasking must be reported to the ICRRC, the NIH IRB and the DSMC.